 Once again the flavor of the finished wine depends very much on the grape used for fermentation and some of the finest rosé wines are produced from the Grenache grape.
-Often thought of as a French grape, Grenache noir is the world’s most widely planted grape and probably originates from Spain.
+Often thought of as a French grape, Grenache noir is the world’s most widely planted grape.
+It is believed to come from Spain originally.
 As well as often being used to produce rosé wines, it is also commonly used as a base for many blended wines including such well known names as Chateauneuf du Pape and Cotes du Rhône.

 Blush wine is sometimes referred to as California’s version of rosé wine and is produced in much the same way as rosé wine.
 In this case however the grape most often used is the Zinfandal grape which produces a slightly sweet pink wine which also shows a somewhat blue color.
 The Zinfandal grape originates in Croatia but has been grown widely in the US for more than 150 years now and is considered indigenous to California.

-Believe it or not white wine can be made from either white or black grapes, as the juice from either grape is colorless and it is only the skin of the black grape that gives red wine its color.
+Believe it or not white wine can be made from either white or black grapes.
+Grape juice is naturally colorless, it is the skin of the black grape that gives red wine its color.

-The flavors available across the range of white wines vary tremendously according to the grape used, the winemaker’s art and the degree to which different juices are blended to create the finished wine.
+The flavors available across the range of white wines vary tremendously according to the grape used.
+Other factors include the winemaker’s art and the degree to which different juices are blended to create the finished wine.

-Dry white wines often come from grapes such as Muscadet or Sauvignon Blanc while richer fruit-flavored wines are more likely to be based upon the Chardonnay grape.
+Dry white wines often come from grapes such as Muscadet or Sauvignon Blanc.
+Richer fruit-flavored wines are likely to be based upon the Chardonnay grape.